Jessie Chung: 2018 - present: Stage Play

 In December 2017, Chung was cast as the lead female role Sandy in Music Box, a large-scale stage production adapted from a true story and produced by Australian producer Neil McLean.
 The stage play was performed in Taiwan, Indonesia and all across Malaysia.
 All proceeds went to fund treatments of underprivileged cancer patients.

 On 3 July 2020 to 18 July 2020, Chung was cast as the lead female role Yinglan Shia in the stage play Meant to Be, together with American actor Paul Lee.

 On 24 July 2020 to 23 August 2020, Chung was cast as the lead female role Lin Daiyu in the stage play adaptation of the renowned Chinese novel The Dream of Red Mansions (Chinese: 紅樓夢), with a total of 13 shows.

 On 28 August 2020 to 13 September 2020, Chung was cast as the lead female role Du Xiaomeng in the stage play Tearless Sky, with a total of 8 shows.

 On 26 September 2020 to 4 October 2020, Chung was cast as the lead female role He Peirou in the stage play Afterglow, with a total of 4 shows, which was interrupted due to the lockdown during the pandemic.

 On 25 February 2023, Chung was cast as the lead female role of Zhu Yingtai in the stage play adaptation of the Chinese legend Butterfly Lovers, together with 35 casts from Taiwan, US, Australia, and Malaysia.

+2025 - present: My Style, Dekati and Six Feet Deep

+In early 2025, Chung released two studio albums: her twelfth Chinese album *Saya adalah Saya* (Chinese: 《我就是我》), and her first Malay-language album *Dekati*, both through Future Global Entertainment Australia.
+She also released the bilingual single "Tak Terpisah", a duet with iconic Malaysian singer Fauziah Latiff, which accumulated significant regional streams and media attention.